doctorfree/bliss-analyze/README.md

 Build with `cargo build --release`

-## Analyse a song
+## Analyze a song

 ```
-$ bliss-analyse /path/to/song.mp3
+$ bliss-analyze /path/to/song.mp3
 ```